JoeyValentine/kafka-deployment-on-kubernetes/README.md

 kubectl apply -n monitoring -f ./manifests/strimzi-pod-monitor.yaml
 ```

-# How to run cassandra-stress benchmark
+# How to run Kafka benchmark

 Get the node port number of the external bootstrap service (replace my-cluster with the name of your cluster):